 Tying it all together

-It is important for us to realize that these micro-moments are already engrained in our learners’ behavior.
+It is important for us to realize that these micro-moments are already ingrained in our learners’ behavior.
 Many of these micro-moments happen on the smartphone, and the research shows that people are using them to solve problems, find information, and reach goals.

 When done correctly, microlearning enables and encourages micro-moments.
 And since learners increasingly want and need a “micro” experience, mobile learning is no longer an option; it’s essential.
 Mobile learning solutions should be implemented not just because they are convenient or trendy, but because mobile is now part of everyday life.
 Your learners are the same consumers that Google is trying so hard to understand, and micro-moments are how they make decisions and seek out information.